7 Sources for Marketing Data to Make Your Content More Convincing

 We also publish infographics that make great reference resources.
 Check out some of our most popular infographics:

-- What Is Google AdWords?
-How the AdWords Auction Works
+- What Is Google Ads?
+How the Google Ads Auction Works

-- The Top 20 Most Expensive Keywords in Google AdWords Advertising
+- The Top 20 Most Expensive Keywords in Google Ads Advertising

 - The 20 Most Expensive Keywords in Bing Ads

-WordStream Case Study: The Top 20 Most Expensive Keywords in Google AdWords
+WordStream Case Study: The Top 20 Most Expensive Keywords in Google Ads

 For an example of the kind of data we publish, check out this infographic on the top 20 most expensive keywords in Google Ads (formerly known as Google AdWords):

 This infographic has been referenced and linked back to dozens of times from a wide range of industry publications and leading digital marketing blogs.
 The full infographic is huge, so I’ve only included a sneak preview here.
 Click on the image or this link to see the entire infographic.